Ray Clemence: Personal life and death

 Clemence was appointed an MBE in the 1987 Birthday Honours for services to football.
-His son, Stephen was a midfield player who came through the ranks at Tottenham Hotspur and Birmingham City, before retiring due to injury at Leicester City in 2010.
+His son, Stephen was a midfield player who came through the ranks at Tottenham Hotspur and Birmingham City, before retiring because of injury at Leicester City in 2010.
 He was appointed manager of Gillingham in 2023, then Barrow in 2024.
 Clemence's daughter Sarah also has footballing connections, being the wife of former Crystal Palace and Nottingham Forest manager and Scotland striker Dougie Freedman.
 He also occasionally worked as a pundit on TV and radio, and commented on current goalkeeping stories in football.

 In February 2005, Clemence announced that he had been diagnosed with prostate cancer and that he would spend time away from the England squad whilst he received treatment.
 He was the second member of Eriksson's staff to be diagnosed with prostate cancer; Brian Kidd was diagnosed with the disease prior to UEFA Euro 2004.
-He died from prostate cancer at his home in Corby on 15 November 2020, at the age of 72.
+He died from prostate cancer at his home in Broxbourne on 15 November 2020, at the age of 72.

 Clemence is held in high regard by both Liverpool and Tottenham fans.
 He was voted in at No. 11 on the Liverpool Football Club web site poll 100 Players Who Shook The Kop; he was also the highest placed goalkeeper.
 He was also chosen as goalkeeper in the BBC's Merseyside team of the 20th century, and topped Total Footballs poll of the best ever goalkeeper, beating players of the calibre of Peter Shilton, Lev Yashin, Gordon Banks and Pat Jennings.
-Shortly before his death, a mural near Anfield was created in his honour.
+Shortly before his death, a mural near Anfield, Liverpool's football stadium, was created in his honour.